Learn how to work with two opposite power types when working on your project.

 - Action Steps

-- Abundance of information and ideas does not mean you have to do all of them.
+- The abundance of information and ideas does not mean you have to do all of them.
 This is information and ideas.
 Take what you like and what resonates with you and your goals.

 - Ask questions that will bring the Creative out of the future and back to the present.
 Asking a Creative what steps are needed to get from A to B will open the door to all of those rabbit trails I just mentioned.
 One step opens a door to many possibilities.
 Instead, ask questions as though the most exciting idea has already been achieved.
 Bring them back from the future by asking them steps that identify how they arrived at that idea.
 This will help them to focus on that one idea instead of all the other possibilities available.
 Sample questions to ask include